Prince-K-Ado/GroupE_MAD_Project/milestones/Milestone1.md

 Ensure images are properly stored and displayed.

 ## Time Estimates:
-Total Work Days: 6 days (3 days for DP, 3 days for K & SL in parallel)
+Total Work Days: 6 days (3 days for Daniel& Dolma 3 days for Komi & Soren in parallel)

 ## Team Velocity Considerations:
 Given the complexity of campaign creation, 3 workdays is a reasonable estimate.